Sending your products to Shipwire

 Before you send

 Prior to sending your shipment to a Shipwire warehouse, make sure it satisfies Shipwire receiving guidelines.
+In addition, if you are sending your product to the Tilburg, Netherlands facility, please fill out this form.
 Your receivings must also:

 - Contain the products listed on the ASN.